PhD in Organizational Psychology

 Establish Yourself as an Expert in the Field

-The doctoral program (PhD) in Organizational Psychology combines coursework in psychology and organizational theory with specialized courses in organizational change and development, industrial psychology, consulting to organizations, and human resources management.
+The doctoral PhD program in Organizational Psychology combines coursework in psychology and organizational theory with specialized courses in organizational change and development, industrial psychology, consulting to organizations, team building and facilitation, talent management, assessment, and human resources management.
 The program is offered at three campuses:

 - Los Angeles